j-w-yun/scrape_regsho/README.md

 # scrape_regsho

-Scrapes daily short sale volumes of all Nasdaq and NYSE stocks from 3/1/2011 to present.
+Scrapes daily short sale volumes of all Nasdaq and NYSE stocks from 3/1/2011 to the present.

 Dependencies
 ```